l-bg/llms_brain_lateralization/README.md

 Once the environment is installed, you can launch `jupyter notebook` or `jupyter lab` to execute the python files (`.py`) or the notebooks (`.ipynb`) with the `%run` command.

-### fMRI data

-Ref: Li, J., Bhattasali, S., Zhang, S., Franzluebbers, B., Luh, W., Spreng, R. N., Brennen, J., Yang, Y., Pallier, C., & Hale, J. (2022). **Le Petit Prince multilingual naturalistic fMRI corpus**. _Scientific Data_, 9, 530.

-The fMRI data can be obtained at openneuro.org: [doi:10.18112/openneuro.ds003643.v2.0.5](https://doi.org/10.18112/openneuro.ds003643.v2.0.5).
+### Set up paths and hugginface access_token

+You must edit the [llms_brain_lateralization.py](llms_brain_lateralization.py) file to set the two following variables:
++ `lpp_path`, that points to the data directory (fMRI derivatives and annotations) downloaded from [*Le Petit Prince* OpenNeuro dataset](https://doi.org/10.18112/openneuro.ds003643.v2.0.5);
++ `home_folder`, that points to your local copy of the present repository, where all the computations occur and where the analyses and figures will be stored.

+In the same file, you should provide a valid `access_token` to access the various models in huggingface that require authentication.

+### Get *Le Petit Prince* annotations

-In order to reproduce the main results of the paper (in English), you only need the `annotation/EN` and `derivatives/sub-EN*` subfolders.
+In order to reproduce the main results of the paper (in English), you need to download `lppEN_word_information.csv` in `annotation/EN/` from [*Le Petit Prince* OpenNeuro repository](https://doi.org/10.18112/openneuro.ds003643.v2.0.5).
+This file must be placed in a subfolder of `lpp_path` that has the same path as in the original data (i.e., `annotation/EN/`).

-### Glove embeddings
+### Get GloVe embeddings

-Download the _GloVe embeddings_:
+Download the _GloVe embeddings_ and unzip in the `home_folder`:

 	wget https://huggingface.co/stanfordnlp/glove/resolve/main/glove.6B.zip
 	unzip glove.6B.zip

-## Setting up paths and hugginface access_token

-First, you must set all folders variable (`home_folder` and `lpp_path`) in [llms_brain_lateralization.py](llms_brain_lateralization.py).

-In the same file, you should provide a valid `access_token` in order to be able to access the various models in huggingface that require authentication.

-## Processing pipeline

-The following list of commands describe the pipeline for processing the English data.
-For French and Chinese data, use the same pipeline with the `--lang fr` and `--lang cn` option respectively.
+## Pre-processing of the fMRI Data
+:warning: **The relevant files are directly available in this repository so you can skip these steps and jump to the next section** :warning:, unless you want to recompute them, which is necessary for the individual subject analyses.

+The following steps compute, for English, the average fMRI subject, the corresponding mask, the roi masks, and the estimate of the inter-subject correlation (to process French and Chinese data, replace `EN`/`en` with `FR`/`fr` or `CN`/`cn`).

+1. Download the `derivatives/EN/` folder from the [original fMRI dataset](https://doi.org/10.18112/openneuro.ds003643.v2.0.5) (described in [Li et al., 2022](https://doi.org/10.1038/s41597-022-01625-7)) in the folder pointed by the `lpp_path` variable.

 1. Resample fMRI data to 4x4x4mm voxels: